brunopk/sc-rpi/doc/commands.md

 In general for requests and responses :

 - Colors are represented in hexadecimal.
-- Although the WebSocket protocol itself doesn't natively incorporate status codes like HTTP, sc-rpi is designed to implement and utilize them for responses.
+- Although the WebSocket protocol itself doesn't natively incorporate status codes like HTTP, sc-rpi utilize them for responses.

 Available commands are :

 - [Commands](#commands)
     - [disconnect](#disconnect)